Board your flight to Seoul, South Korea today.

 We arrive in Seoul tonight and transfer directly to our deluxe hotel in the heart of South Korea’s capital.
 An evening arrival affords us the luxury of settling in and getting a good night’s rest before beginning our discoveries.

 We’ll enjoy breakfast at the hotel before meeting for a Welcome Briefing and reception, and then spend the day touring Seoul’s historical monuments.
 Your first stop is Changdeokgung, a UNESCO World Heritage Site and one of Korea’s “Five Grand Palaces.”
 The entire complex of halls, pavilions, gardens, gates, bridges, and shrines was designed to harmoniously blend with the park-like setting.

 We then turn our attention to Gyeongbokgung: built in 1395 as the main residence of the ruling Joseon dynasty.
 This palace complex has undergone several restorations as well as repeated destruction during the 16th-century Japanese invasions of Korea, WWII, and the Korean War.
 However, the splendor of what remains is enough to explain why Gyeongbokgung is called “the palace greatly blessed by Heaven.”
 While there, we will visit the on-site National Folk Museum where you’ll learn about everyday Korean life through the ages.
-Afterward, attend a class on making traditional bamboo Hanji fans.
+Later, attend a class on making traditional bamboo Hanji fans at Insadong.

 Today’s special lunch — Korean barbecue, or galbi — has become immensely more popular around the world, and you’ll see (and taste!) why during this delicious meal.
 Delve further into traditional Korean life when we walk through Bukchon, a village of traditional Korean houses known as hanok.
 This evening, join your fellow travelers for a Welcome Dinner at a traditional Korean restaurant.